endpoints4s/endpoints4s/documentation/manual/src/ornate/tutorial.md

 client.

 We have seen that the endpoints library provides a minimal infrastructure that is designed to be extended according to application-specific needs.
-In our case we saw how the `OptionalResponses` introduced a new method for describing responses such that empty responses are mapped to a 404 (Not Found) response.
+In our case we saw how the `OptionalResponses` //TODO OptionalResponses are no longer there introduced a new method for describing responses such that empty responses are mapped to a 404 (Not Found) response.
 We also saw how support for custom data types (e.g. `UUID`) can be introduced.